Orel State University: History

 Orel Proletarian University named after V.I.
-Lenin was created on October 31, 1918 by the Decree of the Department of Public Education of the Orel Provincial Committee and which was opened on November 5 of the same year and existed in Oryol until 1920.

-The Board of the Orel Province Education Committee on March 19, 1920 passed the resolution "On the reorganization of the Orel proletarian university" and on the establishment of Orel State University on its base and the Institute of Public Education.
+Lenin was created on October 31, 1918, by the Decree of the Department of Public Education of the Orel Provincial Committee and which was opened on November 5 of the same year and existed in Oryol until 1920.
+The Board of the Orel Province Education Committee on March 19, 1920, passed the resolution "On the reorganization of the Orel proletarian university" and on the establishment of Orel State University on its base and the Institute of Public Education.

-The Council of People's Commissars on November 4, 1921 has adopted a decree to establish a Higher Pedagogical Institute on the basis of OSU.
+The Council of People's Commissars on November 4, 1921, has adopted a decree to establish a Higher Pedagogical Institute on the basis of OSU.
 Its formal opening ceremony took place on October 9, 1921.
-However, the further course of the country's leadership on the specialization of higher education led to the decision of November 15, 1922 on the closure of the Orel Higher Pedagogical Institute.
+However, the further course of the country's leadership on the specialization of higher education led to the decision of November 15, 1922, on the closure of the Orel Higher Pedagogical Institute.
 The students were transferred to other universities and technical schools, and the teaching staff of the university moved to work at Orel Pedagogical and Mechanical-Building Technical School.

 In 1927 there were created groups for the training of engineers in the Mechanics and Construction Technical College in parallel with the groups for the training of specialists with secondary education.
-On August 5, 1931 Industrial and Pedagogical Institute was founded in Oryol by the decree of the Council of People's Commissars of the Russian SFSR.
+On August 5, 1931, Industrial and Pedagogical Institute was founded in Oryol by the decree of the Council of People's Commissars of the Russian SFSR.
 Its formal opening ceremony was held on October 16, 1931.
-It consisted of four faculties (physical and technical, chemical and biological, socio-economic (literary-social, polytechnic).
 In 1932 the Workers' Faculty and Evening Institute was opened at the OSPI (until 1938).
 In January 1933 Belgorod Pedagogical Institute was consolidated with OSPI.